 I am the type that bounces off walls and runs around driving my sister out of her mind.
 I am currently trying to learn how to solve a rubix cube in less than a minute(I’m doing pretty well).
 I enjoy watching youtube channels like DudePerfect and other trickshot channels.

 I think this site is going to be great to work on.
 After all, I am the photographer and videographer.
 I take the photos and videos for the site and my sister and dad help me edit them.

 I hope you will get involved and share the site with your friends.

 A few days ago we went to film an adoption of a little boy named Finn.
 We arrived in the same car as the parents did, so we had to hop out to film them driving up.
-After we filmed them hopping out of the car, we got them meeting Finn.
-Before we filmed them meeting, we...read more
+After we got them rolling in the gate and stepping out of the car, we set up the meeting, which was the...read more